Birth Injury

 • Failure to manage umbilical cord compression

-Many families don't learn that their child's CP may have been preventable until years after birth — often only when a licensed attorney reviews the medical records with an independent medical expert.
+Many families don't learn that their child's CP could have been prevented until years after birth — often only when an independent attorney reviews the medical records with a birth injury specialist.

 Was your child diagnosed with this condition?